COMMON ASSAULT CHARGES QLD

 The penalty a court imposes for common assault will vary depending on such things as:

 - If this is your first offence?

-- If you have any criminal history and/or previous convictions for offences of violence.
+- If you have any criminal history and previous convictions for violent offences.

 - If you have demonstrated remorse.

-Our criminal lawyers will work with you to identify the key features of your case to help reduce your sentence.
+Our criminal lawyers will work with you to identify the critical features of your case to help reduce your sentence.